By Marty Gitlin

 Those who wear Mentor High School basketball uniforms don’t do a lot of standing around.
-The Cardinals have enjoyed 12 consecutive winning seasons and earned a half-dozen Ohio Division I district titles with a furious full-court press and an offense predicated not only on movement to the basket, but quick passes to open teammates.
+The Cardinals have enjoyed countless winning seasons and earned many Ohio Division I district titles with a furious full-court press and an offense predicated not only on movement to the basket, but quick passes to open teammates.

 Coach Bob Krizancic believes that ball movement and shooting accuracy are two keys to offensive success.
 He recommends that youth basketball drills focus on offensive rebounding, quick passing and hitting open shots.
 He also feels that repetition is critical to success in all those areas, which is why he especially likes the “Two-Ball Drill” for teaching basketball basics to younger players.

-The drill features two two-player teams, each of which is provided one basketball.
+The Two-Ball Drill features two two-player teams, each of which is provided one basketball.
 The team that scores the highest number of points in a 45-second or one-minute time limit is the winner.

 Here is the point system:

 One point: Shot made from the low block.

 Three points: Shot made from the corner (12 feet or longer)